 In addition, we have a global sustainability assessment process to identify risks and ensure that we are able to operate according to our Code of Conduct and Human rights statement whenever we expand our current operations or establish a new legal entity in a new country.

 Valmet has assessed potential negative human rights impacts and performed an assessment of salient human rights issues.
 Valmet has integrated salient human rights into company policies and related processes to ensure human rights are respected and promoted in all our operations.
-As a result of this work, Valmet has identified the following 14 salient potential human rights impacts in Valmet’s operations:
+Valmet has identified the following 8 salient potential human rights impacts in our own operations and supply chain: